 stamptk AAtext="DRAFT" AApos=center,center AAsize=100 AAcolor=#777777 AAangle=NE AAfont=sansBold output=stamp.pdf

-Now, use PDFtk Server to apply this as a watermark to in.pdf:
+Now, use PDFtk Server to stamp stamp.pdf onto in.pdf:

 pdftk in.pdf background stamp.pdf output out.pdf